Danny Baker: Personal life

 Baker married his wife Wendy in 1988.
 They have three children.
 They live in Blackheath, south east London.

 On 1 November 2010, Baker announced that he had been diagnosed with cancer and would start chemotherapy instantly and radiotherapy in January.
 On 14 June 2011 he announced that he had been given the all clear.

 Janet Street-Porter described Baker as "over-hasty, excitable, [and] a blabbermouth", whose "motor mouth was legendary, even back in the 1980s."
 She noted that his "pet obsessions" were "working class humour" and football.

 Baker is a supporter of his local football club, Millwall.
+He was a renowned record collector until 2024, when he put his extensive collection up for auction.

 Politics

 Baker has been a lifelong Labour Party voter.
 In May 2017, he endorsed Labour Party leader Jeremy Corbyn in the upcoming general election.

 Reception

 In 2019 after the BBC dismissed Baker, the corporation issued a statement describing him as "a brilliant broadcaster".
 The Guardian noted that he was a "pioneer of the inclusive, personable, and at times eccentric, broadcasting style that has since become the norm," and that he "has the knack of effortlessly making both the phone-in caller and the listener feel as if they are in his studio."

 Janet Street-Porter stated that Baker's pride in his working-class London identity proved popular among a "large section of the population who feel they don't get a voice on 'posh' channels".
 She added that he stood out while working for the BBC, a corporation where "the over-educated and middle class dominates" and where, despite attempts to increase ethnic minority and LGBT representation, "white working-class people" remained "conspicuously absent".